SadRobotChannel/af/index.md

 Continue reading: <a href="http://www.all-faucets.com/start.html">Getting Started with Bitcoin Faucets</a>.

 ---
+#### Invest in Alt Coins!

+Dogecoin (DOGE) has made a lot of news recently as a <i>alternative</i> coin to bitcoin.
+(By the way, our favorite faucet to earn Dogecoin is <a href="https://free-dogecoin.com/?referer=49511" target="_blank">Free-Dogecoin</a> - try it, you won't find a better one!)
+But DOGE is one out of thousands of Alt Coins available for you to trade and collect.
+As of today, coinmarketcap.com lists over 2,300 different cryto coins and tokens.
+Many had a tremendous growth since their initial release to public, but some turned out to be worthless.

+Should you invest in Alt Coins and which coins should you collect?
+Continue reading our <a href="http://www.all-faucets.com/start.html">Alt Coins that Pay Dividends</a> article.

+---
 #### New: Invest in Alt Coins!

-Stay tuned for a new section of our website, coming live on weekend of July 13th!
+Stay tuned for a new section of our website, coming live on weekend of July 20th!